Neuro-Visual Processing (Optometric) Rehabilitation and Visual/Postural Dysfunction Following a Neurological Event

 - Create an understanding of binocularity relative to dysfunction between the ambient visual process and the motor system

 - Develop an advanced understanding of how to utilize prisms in conjunction with NVPT to affect binocular problems such as strabismus as well as spatial dysfunction.

 - Vision Therapists

 - Recreational Therapists

-This course is a workshop format and will require active participation.
-Three 2-day programs will be given that are successive and that will build on the skills and understanding of the participants.
+This course is a workshop format.
+Three Course programs will be given that are successive and that will build on the skills and understanding of the participants.
 It is not necessary to sign up for the full program in order to take the initial level.
 However, in order to complete the course, Course1 through Course 3 must be completed in succession.
-To join in to Part 2, you must have attended the Part 1 workshop or purchase and view the video of Part 1.
+To join in to Part 2, you must have purchased and viewed the video of Part 1.

 3-Part Workshop: Padula Institute of Vision is pleased to bring you Part 2 of a 3-Part workshop.
 These workshops must be completed in succession.